 Ray Davies has always been one of rock’s forgotten heroes.
-Yes, he’s in the Rock and Roll Hall of Fame, and he’s certainly high on just about every thoughtful rocker’s list of influences, but while peers like Paul McCartney and the Rolling Stones blew through New York in recent months to great fanfare, the erstwhile Kinks front man slipped in under the radar for this intimate club perf.
+Yes, he’s in the Rock and Roll Hall of Fame, and he’s certainly high on just about every thoughtful rocker’s list of influences, but while peers like Paul McCartney and the Rolling Stones blew through New York in recent months to great fanfare (and sold-out arena audiences), the erstwhile Kinks front man slipped in under the radar for this intimate club perf.

 The passion that Davies brought to the proceedings belied no bitterness about that state of affairs — in itself a bit of a surprise, given his often prickly demeanor.
 In fact, his wit, while wielded as cleverly as ever, was marked more by winking warmth than by acerbic iciness — perhaps the result of his long recovery from a gunshot wound suffered in New Orleans last year.